Yamaha TDM: Engine

-Etsuo Matsuki and his team developed another interesting feature to increase TDM engine torque and power: A variable intake duct effectively brings out the full potential of the new injection system.
-The air cleaner box will automatically adjust the air intake volume in accordance with engine rpm.
-Below 4000rpm the duct closes down about one-third of the intake area.
-The result is amazing: when suddenly opening the throttle, the new 900 twin pulls stronger than ever without any hesitation.
-And with the help of the injection system even on high mountain roads (up to 3000 meters!) the fuel mixture is always adjusted properly.
-Riders who use their bike often on higher altitude, will fully understand and appreciate these benefits.
-A 3-way catalytic converter is standard and reduces emissions effectively in the background.
+Etsuo Matsuki and his team developed a variable intake duct intended to improve the TDM engine's torque and power.
+The air cleaner box adjust intake volume according to engine speed, reducing the intake area by approximately one-third below 4,000 rpm.
+The system was designed to improve throttle response, while the fuel-injection system automatically adjust the fuel mixture at altitudes of up to 3,000 metres.
+A three-way catalytic converter was also fitted as standard to reduce emissions.

 The new aluminum frame is 6 kg lighter and increased 40% in torsional stiffness.

 Chassis

 To improve the handling character, the engineers reduced weight in every possible area of the bike.
 The steel frame was replaced by a newly designed aluminum construction, which does not only have higher stiffness but also 6 kg of weight less at the same time.
 In combination with the rigid mounted new engine the torsional stiffness increased by 40%.

 As a result, the new TDM 900 feels more like a street bike when it comes down to pointing a line around corners.
 In particular in fast corners at higher speed the bike shows increased precision in following the riders input through the handlebars, which is transmitted by wider radial tyres on both front and rear YZF-R6 lightweight wheels.
 On the other hand, the long suspension stroke and setting still ensures a pleasant absorption of bumps, making the bike a first choice for critical surface conditions.

 The increased steering accuracy is also a result of the improved weight distribution.
 The 30° mounting angle (instead of 40° on previous TDM) of engine and cylinders and other dimension changes enabled the engineers to achieve a favourable weight distribution of 47% to 49,8% on the front wheel.
 Project leader Etsuo Matsuki also utilized knowledge from development of super-sport machines.
 The longer rear swingarm with a YZF-R1 piggy-back rear suspension contributes to stability and accuracy.
 Yamaha's well known MOS 64 opposed piston one-piece callipers will withstand the toughest downhill pass road ride. even with a passenger on the back and a tank bag in front of you.